 From the mundane daily commute to save-your-hide-in-sticky-situation drives, modern cars are engineering marvels.
 Honestly, most of us do not need a Four-Wheel Drive or All-Wheel Drive car.

-However, for those considering modest off-road thrills, the assurance AWD and 4X4 offers you is undeniable.
-Any of the smaller SUV’s, and cars like Subarus, provide the capability needed for the average groomed trails.
+However, for those considering modest off-road thrills, the assurance AWD and 4X4 offer you is undeniable.
+Any of the smaller SUVs, and cars like Subarus, provide the capability needed for the average groomed trails.
 For those adventurers who want to travel overland on backcountry trails in slick rock country or climb mountains, that Jeep Wrangler with the Rock-Track 4X4 system is waiting for you.
-Go scale that mountain and snag that Milky Way badge!
+Go ahead and scale that mountain and snag that Milky Way badge!

 If you have any question, you can either comment below or make a post in our Community Forum.